mihirshekhar/SpamClassification/README.md

 ### Robustness Results
 Tested Naive Bayes and SVM model trained over enron1 dataset to generate output for enron2 dataset.
-F1 score  for SVM model was 0.991
+Best F1 score  for SVM model was 0.991
-F1 score  for  Naive Baye model was 0.975
+Best F1 score  for  Naive Baye model was 0.975
-This shows  that the  model is optimally trained (not overfit or underfit) and robust.
+This shows  that the  model is optimally trained (not overfit or underfit).

 ## NeuralNetwork.ipynb
 This file shows experiment with a deep neural network.

 #### Neural Network Architecture
 We used a 5 layer deep architecture, build with dense layers for training our model.